 3.17.
 "Measured SOCR" (SOCRmeasured) means the state of certified range as determined by the measured range divided by the certified range, according to paragraph 6.3.2. of this GTR.

 3.18.
-"Measured SOCE" means the state of certified energy as determined by the measured usable battery energy divided by the certified usable battery energy.
+"Measured SOCE" (SOCEmeasured) means the state of certified energy as determined by dividing the measured usable battery energy by the certified usable battery energy.

 3.19. " V2X" means the use of the traction batteries to cover external power and energy demand, such as V2G (Vehicle-to-Grid) for grid stabilization by utilising traction batteries, V2H (Vehicle-to-Home) for utilizing traction batteries as residential storage for local optimisation or emergency power sources in times of power failure, and V2L (Vehicle-to-Load, only connected loads are supplied) for use in times of power failure and/or outdoor activity in normal times.